pablo-meier/Pablog/frog-sources/posts/2013-11-09-blogging-solutions.md

 So why do I say it's the masochist route?
 A few reasons:

 * [Markdown sucks][25].
 Virtually every Markdown parser does things slightly differently, so when I wanted to move this blog from Octopress to Frog, it ended up breaking virtually all of my posts.
 Like UNIX, Markdown is good enough to do the job, but bites you every chance it gets.
 * Live preview is pretty nice, and you miss it.
-While I love typing big long things into Vim, as soon as I want to add a picture of a YouTube video, or just see what it looks like as you will read it, I have to rebuild, wait, _then_ see.
+While I love typing big long things into Vim, as soon as I want to add a picture of a YouTube video, or just see what my prose looks like as you will read it, I have to rebuild, wait, _then_ see.
 * Site building times.
 Most of these tools are written in Ruby, this one is in Racket (much faster, but hardly bLaZING-SPeeD!).
-There's just no getting around the fact that reading _n_ files of Markdown to generate _f(n)_ pages of HTML thus every time you build will perform _g(f(n))_ operations on your filesystem.
+There's just no getting around the fact that reading _n_ files of Markdown to generate _f(n)_ pages of HTML every time you build will perform _g(f(n))_ operations on your filesystem.
 It doesn't scale particularly well.
 Incremental builds are hard, since every time you add or change a post, the nature of index pages and RSS means you're always reading all the posts and usually building many.

 All this to say: I love me my Frog, but I would never suggest this (or a similar workflow) for anybody who didn't love process.